-He went on to serve as artistic administrator of the Handel and Haydn Society, a professional chorus and period instrument ensemble in Boston, working with music directors Christopher Hogwood and Grant Llewellyn.
-He is currently music producer of From the Top, a nationally distributed NPR and PBS program that celebrates America’s best young classical musicians.
-The Emmy winning television series, From the Top at Carnegie Hall, was produced in partnership with Carnegie Hall, Don Mischer Productions in Los Angeles, and WGBH Boston.
-The NPR radio show is heard on some 250 stations across the country with 700,000 weekly listeners.
+He went on to serve as artistic administrator of the Handel and Haydn Society, a professional chorus and period instrument orchestra working with music directors Christopher Hogwood and Grant Llewellyn.
+He then served as music director of From the Top, a nationally distributed NPR and PBS program that celebrates America’s best young classical musicians, heard on over 200 radio stations with over half a million weekly listeners.
+The Emmy winning television series, From the Top at Carnegie Hall, was produced in partnership with Carnegie Hall in New York, Don Mischer Productions in Los Angeles, and WGBH Boston.

-His piece Hodie Christus natus est for chorus, organ & baritone soloist was specially commissioned by Grant Llewellyn for the 2005 Handel and Haydn Society recording All is Bright which debuted on the Billboard Classical charts.
-The work was given special mention in record reviews by The Boston Globe, Gramophone Magazine and The Daily Telegraph of London.
+His piece Hodie Christus natus est for chorus, organ & baritone soloist was specially commissioned by Grant Llewellyn for the 2005 Handel and Haydn Society recording All is Bright which debuted in the top ten on Billboard Magazine’s Classical Music chart.
+The work was given special mention in record reviews by The Boston Globe, Gramophone Magazine, and The Daily Telegraph of London, among others.
 It has been performed by The Washington Chorus at the Kennedy Center in Washington, DC and was featured on a national Christmas Day broadcast in Canada by CBC Radio, both under the direction of Julian Wachner.

-In 2009 Tom received a commission from the Handel and Haydn Society for a new work to commemorate the 250th anniversary year of George Frideric Handel.
-The piece, entitled Fanfare of Voices, features antiphonal choirs, trumpets, drums & organ and is set to words drawn from Ode to St. Cecilia’s Day by John Dryden, a text Handel himself set in 1739.
-Fanfare of Voices was premiered by Grant Llewellyn and the Handel and Haydn Society at Symphony Hall, Boston in March 2009.
+In 2009 Tom was commissioned by the Handel and Haydn Society for a work to commemorate the 250th anniversary year of George Frideric Handel.
+The piece, Fanfare of Voices, features antiphonal choirs, trumpets, drums & organ and is set to words drawn from Ode to St. Cecilia’s Day by John Dryden, a text which Handel set in 1739.
+Grant Llewellyn and the Handel and Haydn Society gave the world premiere at Symphony Hall in March 2009.

-In 2010 Tom was commissioned to write for the Columbus Children’s Choir and The Chamber Music Connection of Worthington, Ohio, on behalf of the New American Music Project.
-The piece, There Will Come Soft Rains is set to a poem by American poet Sara Teasdale and is for treble choir and string orchestra.
-It was premiered in March 2010 at Denison University in Granville, Ohio and at Worthington Presbyterian Church in Columbus.
-The piece received subsequent performances by Dr. Richard Schnipke and the Ohio State Women's Glee Club.
+In 2010 Tom was commissioned to write for The Chamber Music Connection and the Columbus Children’s Choir in Ohio on behalf of the New American Music Project.
+The piece, There Will Come Soft Rains, is set to a poem by Sara Teasdale and is for SA choir and string orchestra.
+It was premiered in March 2010 at Denison University in Granville, Ohio, and received subsequent performances by Dr. Richard Schnipke and the Ohio State Women's Glee Club.